laboratoire écologie et art pour une société en transition

 What we’re doing

-The first phase of the project takes the form of research residencies in Versoix, where artists immerse themselves in the local reality to lay the sensory, social, and conceptual foundations for co-creation.
+This fall, the project takes the form of research residencies in Versoix, where artists immerse themselves in the local reality to lay the sensory, social, and conceptual foundations for co-creation.

 They are accompanied by architects and meet with various specialists (biologists, botanists, historians, archivists, local actors), while forging links with residents.